 Did you know that nearly 30% of the world’s population suffer with myopia, making it one of the most common vision problems globally—and these numbers are on the rise.

-At The Pacific Eye Care Myopia Control Center, Dr. Walter Yim and the staff help patients with their vision correction needs.
+At Pacific Eye Care, Dr. Walter Yim and the staff help patients with their vision correction needs.
 If you or a loved one have any vision difficulties, we can help.

 Ortho-k is a treatment option used as part of a Myopia Management program, however the other benefit of night-time ortho-k lenses is that you experience clear vision, without any day-time glasses or contact lenses.

 All You Need To Know About Vision Correction

 Vision Correction is used to correct refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism (when light enters the eye incorrectly), or presbyopia (farsightedness due to aging).

 The ability to see images or objects with clear, sharp vision results from light entering the eye.
 Light rays bend or refract when they hit the retina, sending nerve signals to the optic nerve, which then sends these signals to the brain.
 The brain processes them into images, allowing you to understand what you see.
 When these light rays bend incorrectly, it results in a refractive error and typically causes blurry or cloudy vision.

 Your eye doctor will often prescribe eyeglasses or contact lenses to correct the vision impairment.
 Glasses and contacts enhance your vision by shifting the way that images enter your eyes.
 They refract light properly, so that your brain processes images correctly, resulting in clear vision.
 However, corrective lenses do not cure vision problems; they simply enhance your existing vision.

 What Is Considered “Vision Correction”?